rajeshpleti/SITHARAMA/Elysium search index .md

 5. If Kibana detects an index with a timestamp, expand the Time field menu, and then specify the default field for filtering your data by time.

 * Note: If your index doesn’t have time-based data, or if you don’t want to select the default timestamp field, choose I don’t want to use the Time Filter.
 6. Click Create index pattern.
-Kibana is now configured to use your Elasticsearch data.
+Kibana is now configured to use your Elysiumsearch data.

 7. Select this index pattern when you search and visualize your data.